ga-wdi-boston/wdi_5_rails_demo_movies/README.md

 * Don't forget to use the rails dbconsole and rails console commands to verify you've created 3 songs.

-## Demo: Create Movie Controller Actions and Routes.
+## Code Along: Create Movie Controller Actions and Routes.

 We will implement the index, show, create, update and delete actions.